dev-protocol/protocol/docs/WHITEPAPER.md

 To make it easy for developers to register, and to make it easier to calculate the value, `totalSupply` and `decimals` must be fixed.

-### Investing in Property

-Property Contract supports third-party investments.

-Call the Property Contact's `increase` function and send a Dev Token to the Property Contract.
-The Dev Token sent is burned and receives the new-minted Property Contract as compensation.

-The number of new Property Contract issuances is determined by the ratio to the cumulative number of received Dev Tokens in the Property Contract.
-The ratio is multiplied by the Property Contract's `totalSupply` to obtain the number of new issuances.
-In order to protect members of Internet asset, the composition of investors should be limited to a maximum of 50%.

-Investors hold part of the Property Contract.
-In other words, the investor can receive part of Dev Token that Property Contract receives.
-Investing against a highly growing Property Contract means increasing your Dev Token.

-However, it should be kept in mind that Internet assets do not inherently make a profit.
-This market is a minus-sum in the long run.

-Invest in the Property Contract mean supporting the market for Internet assets.

-Investors will be withdrawing Dev Token when their property turns positive and there will be watching the activity of next investors.

-The Property Contract held by the investor can not be transferred to anyone; And, burn when withdrawn distributed Dev Token.

 ### Support to Property

 Property Contract supports backers.